dEAduction/dEAduction/CONTRIBUTING_V2.md

 # CONTRIBUTING.md

 Hello and welcome!
 Contributing to d∃∀duction is the best way to help d∃∀duction.
-We are a small team, we do not know what we are doing. d∃∀duction is a free software (see [Annex A]()): everybody has access to the code-base and can participate!
+We are a small team, we don't know what we're doing. d∃∀duction is a free software (see [Annex A]()): everybody has access to the code-base and can participate!
 This document tells you what you can do to help and how you can do it.